 Companion planting has been around for generations, but most of the plant partnerships recommended have little basis in actual science.
 Times are changing though, thanks to an abundance of current research looking at the benefits of partnering certain plants together.
 My most recent book, Plant Partners: Science-based Companion Planting Strategies for the Vegetable Garden (Storey Publishing, 2020), presents effective interplanting strategies home gardeners can use to grow a better garden.
-In a prior article, I’ve examined the best companion plants for tomatoes, but in this article, let’s take a look at science-backed zucchini companion plants for the vegetable garden.
+In prior articles, I’ve examined the best companion plants for tomatoes and good choices for basil companion plants, but in this article, let’s take a look at science-backed zucchini companion plants for the vegetable garden.

 A quick look at modern companion planting